Stepan Lucyszyn: Biography

 For a brief time, Lucyszyn worked in industry, as a satellite systems engineer for maritime and military communications.
 In 1994, he registered with the Engineering Council as a qualified chartered engineer.

 Lucyszyn spent 12 years researching microwave and (sub-)millimetre-wave RFICs/MMICs.
 He co-edited a book entitled RFIC and MMIC Design and Technology, published by the Institution of Electrical Engineers (IEE, now the IET) in 2001.
 This book was translated into Chinese in 2007.
 For his contributions to RFICs/MMICs, he was made an adjunct professor at the University of Electronic Science and Technology of China (Chengdu, China) in 2008.

 In 2001, Lucyszyn started working on RF MEMS.
 In 2004, he published a review paper on RF MEMS technology, which won an IEE Premium Award in 2005.
 He edited the book entitled Advanced RF MEMS, published by Cambridge University Press in 2010.
 For his contributions to RF MEMS, he was made a guest professor at Tsinghua University (Beijing, China) in 2008.

 Lucyszyn first starting working on millimetre-wave and terahertz technologies in 1992 and 1996, respectively.
 In 2010, he was awarded the DSc degree (higher doctorate) of Imperial College London for his contributions to Millimetre-wave and Terahertz Electronics.
 In 2011, he introduced the concept and has since been pioneering "over the THz horizon" thermal infrared 'THz Torch' technologies.
 In 2012, he co-founded the cross-disciplinary Centre for Terahertz Science and Engineering at Imperial College London and was co-director until 2019.

-In recent years, Lucyszyn has concentrated his research activities on 3D printing for microwave, millimetre-wave and terahertz applications.
+In recent years, Lucyszyn has concentrated his research activities on building-edge additive manufacturing for next generation microwave, millimetre-wave and terahertz applications.
 For his contributions to passive component technologies, he was made a visiting professor at Tohoku University (Sendai, Japan) in 2019.
 In 2022, for their work on 3D printing, Lucyszyn and his team at Imperial College London won Junkosha's inaugural Technology Innovator of the Year Award for the Microwave and Millimeter Wave category.